 9. Hike to the Hollywood Sign

-This hike surprises some people given the steepness and exposure to the elements, but it’s a great way to see the whole city from one of the most iconic landmarks in LA.
-The hike is just over 6.5 miles with over 1700 feet of elevation gain.
-Prepare for a workout and go in the early morning or later afternoon hours if attempting in the summer.
+This hike surprises some people, given its steepness and exposure to the elements, but it’s a great way to see the whole city from one of the most iconic landmarks in LA.
+The hike is just over 6.5 miles, with over 1,700 feet of elevation gain.
+Prepare for a workout — go in the early morning or later afternoon hours if attempting it in the summer.
 As always when hiking in California in the summer, be aware of snakes, particularly rattlesnakes.
 I encounter them all the time in the dry summer months.

 10. Spend a Few Days in Venice Beach

 Venice Beach is a classic LA stop if you love places that are just a little bit weird.
-Stop by the skate park, get an overpriced coffee on Abbot Kinney, and watch the sunset on the sand.
-If you’d rather go less weird and more classic, stay in Santa Monica and watch the sunset near the pier as the Ferris wheel lights up.
-Alternatively, stay in Silver Lake for a hipster vibe close to the famous Sunset Blvd, or in West Hollywood if you want more of a party vibe.
-If I can talk you out of even visiting the Walk of Fame allow me to try – it’s the worst part of LA and so overrated.
-Stick to the beaches or Silver Lake instead!
+Check out the skate park, get an overpriced coffee on Abbot Kinney Blvd., and watch the sunset on the sand.
+If you’d rather go less weird and more classic, stay in nearby Santa Monica and watch the sunset near the pier as the Ferris wheel lights up.
+Alternatively, stay in Silver Lake for a hipster vibe close to the famous Sunset Blvd., or in West Hollywood if you want more of a party vibe, don’t forget to check out some of the best LA art museums.
+If I can talk you out of even visiting the Walk of Fame, allow me to try — it’s the worst part of LA and so overrated.

-11. Explore the Kelso Dunes in Mojave National Preserve and Monument
+11. Explore the Kelso Dunes in the Mojave National Preserve and Monument

-Covering 1.6 million acres, the Mojave Trails National Monument is the largest national monument in the contiguous United States, with the Mojave National Preserve, next door, huge as well.
-There’s plenty of cool things to do, but personally, I think the sand dunes come out on top.
-Yes, you don’t have to travel all the way to Namibia to see the sand dunes – I was so pleasantly surprised to have found them back home!
-It’s nowhere near as popular as the sand dunes in Namibia, but the experience was just as impressive, minus the crowds.
+Covering 1.6 million acres, the Mojave Trails National Monument is the largest national monument (protected area) in the contiguous United States; the Mojave National Preserve, next door, is huge as well.
+There are plenty of cool things to do, but personally, I think the sand dunes come out on top.
+Yes, you don’t have to travel all the way to Namibia to see sand dunes — I was so pleasantly surprised to have found them back home!
+They’re nowhere near as popular as the sand dunes in Namibia, but the experience was just as impressive, minus the crowds.

 Hiking up through the loose sand can be pretty tiring, but the panoramic view you get from the top is absolutely gorgeous.
 You can glide down slowly after taking in the views.
 I recommend going barefoot for this.

-The sand dunes are incredible at both sunrise and sunset, and are accessible with a normal, non-4 x 4 car as long as you stay on the tar road and don’t continue onto the sand.
+The sand dunes are incredible at both sunrise and sunset and are accessible with a normal, non-4×4 car, as long as you stay on the tar road and don’t continue onto the sand.

 Book your stay in Mojave National Preserve here or camp in the preserve itself.
-There are sites just at the base of the dunes, however they don’t have any services like showers, toilets, or running water.
+There are sites just at the base of the dunes, but they don’t have any services, like showers, toilets, or running water.
 Please pack everything out.